Vasillena/S.I.P.I/README.md

 **Key Features**

-S.I.P.I. is a real place in Plovdiv and this is soon-to-be it's official website.
+S.I.P.I. is a real place in Plovdiv and this is it's official website.
 All visitors can explore the bar, the menu and the contact information

 ## 🏛️ Structure and Architecture
 </div>